Horizontal-org/Tella-website/docs/Connections/index.md

 [Read more about backups in Tella](/features#backup-files)

 :::info
-All server connections are **offline first**, with built-in mechanisms to resume uploads when the internet is unreliable.
+All server connections are **offline first**, with built-in mechanisms to pause and resume uploads when the internet is unreliable.
 Learn more about [offline data collection here](/features#offline-data-collection).
 :::

 :::danger